tmf7/Dont-Be-a-Hero/README.md

 # Don't Be a Hero

-A quick a dirty 2D top-down swarming brawl game made as practice for Global Game Jam 2017.
-It's one big file, but don't take that as an endorsement of such heresy.
+A quick a dirty 2D top-down swarming brawl game made as practice for Global Game Jam 2017. ***[It's one big main.cpp file](/main.cpp)***,
+but don't take that as an endorsement of such heresy.
 I coded most of this in one day and was excercising my code readability muscles.

 ## CONTROLS (context senstive)
 	left mouse click		select unit (except goodman, who is non-selectable)